 The library is open from 8:30 A.M. to 3:00 P.M. daily.
-Please use inside voices and do not bring food or drink while visiting.
-Students may be in the library outside of their regular class visit with a note from their teacher and if the librarian is present.
+Please use inside voices.
+Food or drink while visiting the library are not allowed.
+Students may be in the library outside of their regular class visit with a note from their teacher when the librarian is present.